-3.2.
-Regime F: Passive Monetary/Active Tax Policy.
-Passive tax behavior is a stringent requirement: the tax authority must be willing and able to raise taxes in the face of rising government debt.
+2.2 Regime F: Passive Monetary/Active Tax Policy Passive tax behavior is a stringent requirement: the tax authority must be willing and able to raise taxes in the face of rising government debt.
 For a variety of reasons, this does not always happen, and it certainly does not happen in the automated way prescribed by the tax rule in (6).
-Sometimes political factors-such as the desire to seek reelection-prevent taxes from rising as needed to stabilize debt.
-Some countries simply do not have the fiscal infrastructure in place to generate the necessary tax revenues.
-Others might be at or near the peak of their Laffer curves, suggesting they are close to the fiscal limit.
-In this case, tax policy is active and $0 \le \gamma < 1/\beta - 1$ .
+Political factors may prevent taxes from rising as needed to stabilize debt, as in the United States today.6 Some countries simply do not have the fiscal infrastructure in place to generate the necessary tax revenues.
+Others might be at or near the peak of their Laffer curves, suggesting they are close to the fiscal limit.7 In this case, tax policy is active and $0 \le \gamma < 1/\beta - 1$.

 Analogously, there are also periods when the concerns of monetary policy move away from inflation stabilization and toward other matters, such as output stabilization or financial crises.
 These are periods in which monetary policy is no longer active, instead adjusting the nominal interest rate only weakly in response to inflation.
 Woodford (2001) cites the Federal Reserve's bond-price pegging policy during and immediately after World War II as an example of passive monetary policy.
+Bordo and Hautcoeur (2007) point out that the Banque de France pegged nominal bond prices in the 1920s at the same time that political gridlock prevented the fiscal adjustments necessary to stabilize debt.
+Inflation rose and the franc depreciated during this mix of passive monetary and active fiscal policies.
 The recent global recession and financial crisis is a striking case when central banks' concerns shifted away from inflation.
 In some countries the policy rate was reduced to its zero lower bound.
-Then monetary policy is passive and, in terms of policy rule (5), $0 \le \alpha \le 1/\beta$ .
+Then monetary policy is passive and, in terms of policy rule (5), $0 \le \alpha < 1/\beta$.

-We focus on a particular policy mix that yields clean economic interpretations: the nominal interest rate is set independently of inflation, $\alpha = 0$ and $R_t^{-1} = R^{-1} \ge 1$ , and taxes are set independently of debt, $\gamma = 0$ and $\tau_t = \tau^ > 0$ .
+We focus on a particular policy mix that yields clean economic interpretations: the nominal interest rate is set independently of inflation, $\alpha = 0$ and $R_t^{-1} = R^{-1} \ge 1$, and taxes are set independently of debt, $\gamma = 0$ and $\tau_t = \tau^ > 0$.
 These policy specifications might seem extreme and special, but the qualitative points that emerge generalize to other specifications of passive monetary/active tax policies.